Naning War: Second military expedition

 The second military expedition to Naning commenced on 7 February 1832.
 In contrast to the first expedition, the British advanced cautiously, sending out smaller detachments to secure key locations before the main body advanced.
 The British also received help from a contingent of men from Rembau.
 Resistance from the Naning forces were also less aggressive than during the first expedition.
 While they continued to snipe at the British, they did not try to stand up to the British advance until they neared Dol Said's home village of Taboh.
-Many of the Malay villages along the route of advance were also abandoned by their inhabitants before the arrival of the British.
+Many of the Malay villages along the route of advance had been abandoned by their inhabitants before the arrival of the British.
 As the British approached Taboh, a number of the Malay chiefs under Dol Said also started to surrender to the advancing British forces, claiming that they had been coerced into supporting Dol Said.

 Dol Said made one final attempt to negotiate with the British in Malacca as the British troops approached his village.
 He met with a representative of the British on 4 June 1832 where he claimed that he had been tricked and misled by his advisers (including several Dutch merchants in Malacca) in his previous dealings with the British.
 He also claimed that his actions thus far were not directed against the British government in Malacca but rather against Lewis who he claimed had intruded into his territory and killed one of his Panglima.
-He also offered to surrender if his terms were met (no details what these terms were) but which the British rejected.
+He also offered to surrender if his terms were met (no details on what these terms were) but the British rejected.

-The British eventually reached Taboh on 15 June 1832, after brushing aside some minimal resistance at the edge of the village.
+The British reached Taboh on 15 June 1832, after brushing aside some small resistance at the edge of the village.
 Most of the inhabitants and defenders had fled just ahead of the British arrival and the British occupied the town with ease.
 This brought an end to the Naning conflict.